Understanding Your Care Options: Palliative Care vs. Hospice Care

 What Is Hospice Care?

-Hospice care is for people who are terminally ill with a life expectancy of six months or less.
+Hospice care is for people who are dying with a life expectancy of six months or less.
 This care focuses entirely on comfort, dignity, and quality of life rather than trying to cure the illness.

 Hospice care means:

-• Stopping curative treatments that are no longer helping
+• Stopping treatments that are no longer helping

-• Focusing completely on comfort and symptom management
+• Focusing entirely on comfort and symptom management

 • Supporting the whole family through the dying process